Stressbusters and end-of-semester services

 What are your end of semester goals?
 Do you want to be more productive?
 Get motivated?

-• Finals Stress Buster: Meditation in Virtual Reality (VR) workshop on Thursday, April 25 from 5-6pm in Health Sciences Education Center 5-132.
-With final exams coming up, there’s no better time to gain new self-care skills.
+• Virtual Reality (VR) for stress reduction drop in hour on Weds, April 30 from 2-3pm in Health Sciences Education Center 5-132.
 Take a break from studying and, in just 15 minutes, learn how to use guided meditation tools in virtual reality.
-You can then use these tools at home with a VR headset borrowed from the Health Sciences Library!
+You can then use these tools at home with a VR headset rented for free from the Health Sciences Library!

 Take a Break: PAWS at Wilson Library